 NOTE: In 2020, the NREMT changed from the “best answer” format to a “one correct answer” format.

 2. Take a comprehensive electronic examination

-Review programs like do more than provide a test of your knowledge, they provide practice taking an exam in an on-screen format.
+Review programs like the PASS apps do more than provide a test of your knowledge.
+They provide practice taking an exam in an on-screen format.
 The major difference between a paper exam and the NREMT is that once you make a choice and move to the next question you can’t go back.
 In class, right up to the last minute, you can always look back at questions and change an answer.
 Not so on the computer.
 Even if you know the material cold, anxiety over taking a computer-based exam can reduce your score significantly.